sarrietav-dev/braindump/content/faith/It doesn't depend on our performance.md

-Our salvation doesn't depend on our performance to please God, but on His undeserved gift, His grace.
+Our salvation doesn't depend on our performance to please God, but on His undeserved gift: His grace.

 We can be humbly confident that His work is sufficient, and let that truth empower us, energize us, encourage us, and makes us persevere.